FreeCAD/FreeCAD-documentation/wiki/Macro_Draft_Circle_Tangent.md

 one can also construct the tangents in a similar way to circle/point way, i.e. intersections by additional construction circles

-note   * tesselation often makes the true tangent not look like a true tangent this is to not overload rendering for larger projects one can change the viewsetting deviation for the circle to minimum (0.01) if one wants to better view the true tangent, if so, better turn that back
+note: tesselation often makes the true tangent not look like a true tangent this is to not overload rendering for larger projects one can change the viewsetting deviation for the circle to minimum (0.01) if one wants to better view the true tangent, if so, better turn that back